Golden Mile, Toronto

 The Golden Mile is a commercial district in the Scarborough district of Toronto, Ontario, Canada.
 Situated along Eglinton Avenue East, east of Victoria Park Avenue, it was one of Canada's first model industrial parks.
 The original Golden Mile of Industry ran along Eglinton from Pharmacy Avenue east to Birchmount Road.

-The area was farmland prior to World War II with settlement by Scottish immigrants beginning in the 1820s (notably by the likes of the McCowans and Thompsons) and prior to settlements by Europeans in the late 18th century was mostly covered by forests.

 History

+The area was farmland before World War II, with settlement by Scottish immigrants beginning in the 1820s (notably by the likes of the McCowans and Thompsons) and before settlement by Europeans in the late 18th century, the area was mostly covered by forests.

+The corner of Birchmount and Eglinton was known as Hough's Corner. for Henry Hough's Hough Carriage Works (c.
+1846).
+The carriage maker later became a blacksmith shop.
+A replica work shop with original tools is found at Scarborough Museum.